layoutBox/PinLayout/README.md

 :pushpin: PinLayout is actively updated.
 So please come often to see latest changes.
 You can also **Star** it to be able to retrieve it easily later.

+Features coming soon:
+* Possibilities of layouting multiple views using containers (column / row)
+* macOS support

 ### PinLayout + FlexLayout

 <a href="https://github.com/mirego/PinLayout"><img src="docs/images/pinlayout_plus_flexlayout_small.png" alt="FlexLayout" width="200"/></a>

-**PinLayout** is a companion of **[FlexLayout](https://github.com/lucdion/FlexLayout)**.
+**PinLayout** is a companion of **[FlexLayout](https://github.com/layoutBox/FlexLayout)**.
 They share a similar syntax and method names.
 FlexLayout is a flexbox implementation.

-* A view can be layouted using PinLayout, FlexLayout, or both!
+* A view can layouts its subviews using PinLayout, FlexLayout, or both!
 * FlexLayout it is particularly useful in situations where you need to layouts many views but don't require the PinLayout's finest control nor complex animations.
 * A view layouted using PinLayout can be embedded inside a FlexLayout's container and reversely.
 You choose the best layout framework for your situation.